 Prepare yourself for restaurant horror stories like no other - Inventory Nightmares.

-We all know how dreadful it is to plan, organize, and order inventory.
+Planning, organizing, and ordering inventory can be tough.
 For this article, we compiled seven of the most terrifying restaurant horror stories - real examples submitted by restaurant owners and employees about inventory gone wrong.

 What better way to scare yourself silly than these true and cringe-worthy stories about restaurant inventory?